Sunday, 23 November 2014

 Megalive Natolic Gold

-MegaLive Natolic Gold provides seven types of herbal ingredients which are aronia berry extract, garlic extract, turmeric extract, hawthorn berry extract, grape seed extract, celery seed extract and fermented soybean extract.
+MegaLive Natolic Gold provides seven types of herbal ingredients which are aronia berry extract 50 mg, garlic extract 60 mg, turmeric extract 65 mg, hawthorn berry extract 65 mg, grape seed extract 65 mg, celery seed extract 60 mg and fermented soybean extract 50 mg.
 This combination of ingredients could help to improve blood circulation and maintain good health.

 VitaHealth Supa Garlic Plus